BHP SCORE FAQ

 What is BHP Score?

 BHP Score is a new essay scoring service developed in partnership with Arizona State University and the University of Michigan.
-BHP teachers can submit up to three essays per student, per class, for scoring by trained evaluators at Arizona State University.
+BHP teachers can submit up to four essays per student, per class, for scoring by trained evaluators at Arizona State University.

 What’s the cost of BHP Score?